covince/covince/README.md

 # CovInce

-CovInce is an an application built in React for visualising numbers and proportions of lineages.
+CovInce is an an application built in React for visualising numbers and proportions of lineages for cases of SARS-CoV2.
 It is currently used primarily for the spatiotemporal display at https://covid19.sanger.ac.uk/.

 # Development